 This article walks through a quick installation of Vora 1.4 on HDP 2.6.
-It is a follow-up to my earlier post, Hadoop Installation on Monsoon.
+It is a follow-up to my earlier post, Hadoop 2.6 Installation.

 As such, I’ve made assumptions that you already have a working Hadoop installation based on the above guide.
 If you are starting from scratch I’d recommend following the Hadoop installation first.
 Also, be aware that commands and directories may differ if you are using a different cluster manager or operating system.